 Benefits of Becoming a NYCHA Section 8 Property Owner

-Becoming a Section 8 property owner with NYCHA is fast, easy and has many good benefits:
+Becoming a Section 8 property owner with NYCHA is fast, easy, and has many benefits:

-NYCHA will schedule your unit for a Housing Quality Standards (HQS) inspection within 5 business days of receipt of an approved tenant rental packet.
-No walk-in center appointments are required for the submission of rental packets by our customers.
+NYCHA will schedule your unit for a Housing Quality Standards (HQS) inspection within five business days of receipt of an approved tenant rental packet.
+No walk-in Center appointments are required for the submission of rental packets by our customers.

-NYCHA makes all monthly Housing Assistance Payments electronically to owners.
+NYCHA makes all monthly Housing Assistance Payments to owners electronically.
 Electronic banking allows for immediate access to your money on the first of every month and eliminates trips to the banks.
 Payment history details and tenant rent shares are readily available via the Owner Extranet.
-To enroll, navigate to the Owner Extranet, and complete the Direct Deposit Enrollment form.
+To enroll, go to the Owner Extranet and complete the Direct Deposit Enrollment form.

 Become a Section 8 Property Owner

-If you are interested in becoming a Section 8 owner, the voucher holder will provide you with a rental packet that will include the below listed documents that you must complete.
+If you are interested in becoming a Section 8 property owner, the voucher holder will provide you with a rental packet to be filled out, which includes the following documents:

 - NYCHA Section 8 Property Owner Registration form